AAS Journal Reference Instructions

 }

-The corresponding reference list entry built with aasjournal.bst would look like:
+The corresponding reference list entry built with aasjournal+.bst would look like:

 Corrales, L. 2015, dust: Calculate the intensity of dust scattering halos in the X-ray, v1.0, Zenodo, doi:10.5281/zenodo.15991

-Authors will be queried for missing, incomplete, or incorrect information in the reference list.
 It is especially important that authors recheck reference lists after each revision of the text, to be certain that all references cited in the text are in the reference list, and all references given in the reference list are cited.
-Authors should also check preprint listings, such as arXiv postings, to see if the preprint has been published, or submitted for publication, since the initial preparation of the manuscript.
+It is worth stating that using BibTeX solves this problem entirely.

 Examples